 About the Program: Nick Bayard developed this program out of years of study and practice in nonprofit organizations, from his desire to create healthy mechanisms through which to talk about issues related to race, and out of his passion for promoting DEI in the nonprofit sector.

-About the Instructor: Nick Bayard is the Executive Director of The REACH Center, a Tacoma-based organization serving over 2,000 youth and young adults in the Greater Puget Sound region each year.
+About the Instructor: Nick Bayard is a racial equity and social justice leader who currently serves as Assistant Chief Equity Officer for the City of Tacoma.
+Prior to that role, he served for five years as Executive Director of The REACH Center, a Tacoma-based organization serving over 2,000 youth and young adults in the Greater Puget Sound region each year.
 Nick has led social impact work in Washington State, Washington, DC, Africa, and South America, and has raised over $15 million in public and private philanthropic dollars in support of that work.
 He is an accomplished musician, writer and coach.
 Nick holds a master’s degree in Public Administration in International Development from Harvard University’s John F. Kennedy School of Government, and a bachelor’s degree in Environmental Studies from Brown University.